What is low-code development and how can it help solve your unique business challenges?

 Here’s everything you need to know.

 Low code is a modern approach to software development that eliminates the need to write code.
-With low code, you can build custom business applications using visual, point-and-click tools instead of hand-coding.
+With low code, you can build, edit and test custom business applications using visual, point-and-click tools instead of hand-coding.

 Low-code platforms enable anyone to build apps — even those with limited technical knowledge or development experience.

 In our research, we found that low-code users are significantly more successful than peers who do not use low code.

 Some 63% of low-code users say they have the resources to fulfill the demand for custom tools, compared to only 41% of peers who do not use low code.
 They are also more likely to deliver application projects on time and within scope and budget.